ibm-cloud-docs/bandwidth-metering/add-bw-provisioning-bare-metal.md

 {{site.data.keyword.attribute-definition-list}}

 # Managing bare metal server bandwidth
- {: #how-to-add-and-upgrsade-bare-metal-server-bw}
+ {: #how-to-add-and-upgrade-bare-metal-server-bw}

 You can add bandwidth when you provision Bare Metal Servers for Classic.
 You can purchase larger allocations at a reduced cost compared to the overage rate.
 {: shortdesc}